 Periodontal disease, commonly known as gum disease, is caused by bacteria in plaque.
-If not consistently removed, this bacteria builds up, infecting your teeth, gums and eventually the bone that supports your teeth, a common cause of tooth loss.
+If not consistently removed, this bacteria will build up, infecting your teeth, gums and eventually the bone that supports your teeth, a common cause of tooth loss.

 Unfortunately, periodontal-related problems are often discovered after they have persisted for an extended period of time.
 Proper oral hygiene, daily dental care and regular dental checkups will minimize the risk of gum disease.
 Gum disease ranges from mild (gingivitis) to moderate (periodintitis) to the severe (periodontitis).
 Treatments are available for every case of gum disease.